millerronen/timers/README.md

 - Node.js: The core runtime for executing JavaScript on the server.
 - MySQL: A relational database for storing timer data.
-- Redis: In-memory data store for distributed locking and efficient timer scheduling.
+- Redis: In-memory data store for message queue processing.
 - Express.js: A web application framework for handling HTTP requests.
 - Axios: A promise-based HTTP client for making webhook requests.
-- Distributed Locking: Prevents multiple instances from executing the same timer simultaneously.

 ## Database Schema and Setup